paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Epoch Time

-For fast calculations the creators of Unix invented Epoch time to represent time as seconds since the start of 1970 in a 32-bit integer.
-This form wraps around in the year 2038 and suffered inaccuracy created by leap seconds.
+The creators of Unix invented Epoch time to represent time as seconds since the start of 1970 in a 32-bit integer.
+Dates wrap around in the year 2038 and suffered inaccuracy created by leap seconds.
 The conversion presented here is not 2038 limited.
 Leap seconds are an issue if you are using dates each side of an end of year correction - an unlikely event with minor implications.
 ```c#
 DateTime now          = DateTime.Now;
 double   epochTimeNow = Clock.EpochTimeNow;